 Salve.
-The essential oil of angelica can be used to prepare a salve and applied topically to relieve arthritic pains
+The essential oil of angelica can be used to prepare salves and applied topically to relieve arthritic pains

 Capsules.
-The dried and ground angelica roots can be taken in capsule form, avoiding the bitter taste and in convenient doses, to support the digestive system while calming heartburn, gas, and bloating.
+The dried and ground angelica roots can be taken in capsule form to avoid the bitter taste and ensure convenient doses.
+They help support the digestive system, while calming heartburn, gas, and bloating.

 For gardening purposes and fresh consumption, angelica plants are available at local nurseries.

 Specialized health stores and certain wholesale retailers stock angelica dried roots or seeds, where most of angelica's properties reside.